How can my business manage NZ minimum wage increasing?

-There's a lot of concern amongst employers with the announcement that the Labour Government will aim to increase minimum wage to $20 an hour by 2021.
-The latest increase pushes the adult minimum wage to $17.70, an increase of $1.20 from the current rate (see the details here).
+There’s a lot of concern amongst employers, with the announcement that Government’s increasing the NZ minimum wage to $20 an hour on 1 April 2021.
+This is an increase of $1.20 from the current rate (see the details here).

-Whilst the latest change is not taking effect until 1 April 2019, it is important that retailers are equipped with the right tools to accommodate these changes and the challenges that may come with them.
+It’s important that retailers are equipped with the right tools to accommodate these changes, and we want you to be ready for the challenges that may come with them.

 A significant issue is that the increase in the minimum wage will also put pressure on other wages.
 Suddenly, the gap in pay rates between junior and more experienced team members may evaporate – and your more experienced team members are likely to demand higher wages in recognition of their experience and the comparative value they add.